Department of Justice Lawsuit Against the Tobacco Industry

 In June, 2018, the statements were posted on industry websites.
 Beginning November 21, 2018, the statements were attached to cigarette packages as “onserts” for two weeks’ worth of product shipped three times per year for two years.

-Still at issue: whether the court can order the corrective statements be posted at retail establishments – or the “point-of-sale” (POS) – for tobacco products.
+From late November of 2018 through summer of 2022, the parties disputed whether the court can order the corrective statements be posted at retail establishments – or the “point-of-sale” (POS) – for tobacco products.
 POS displays were originally required under Judge Kessler’s 2006 Final Opinion, but the DC Circuit vacated this remedy on appeal in 2009.
 The case was remanded back to the District Court with instructions to consider the impact of the displays on the rights of third-parties and clarify the provision accordingly.
 ACS CAN believes this communication at POS is critical to informing consumers across the country and preventing future fraud.
-Read our filing on POS.

 Here is what the tobacco industry is ordered to say: